Guled-Mahamud/aca-taskmanager/README.md

 The deployment of the **task manager application** is fully automated using GitHub Actions and Terraform, across the following stages:

 #### 1. **Dockerisation**
-   The task manager app (`app2/`) is containerised using the Dockerfile (located in the project root based on your structure).
+   The task manager app (`app2/`) is containerised using the Dockerfile (located in the project root based on the structure).
 This ensures a consistent environment for deployment.

 #### 2. Container Build & Push (`push-docker-image.yml`)

-Changes to the `app/` folder or `Dockerfile` trigger this workflow.
+Changes to the `app2/` folder or `Dockerfile` trigger this workflow.
 It builds the Docker image, scans it for vulnerabilities using **Trivy**, and pushes it to **Azure Container Registry (ACR)**.

 #### 3. Terraform Validation (`terraform-plan.yml`)